agster27/unpackerr.github.io/docs/install/compose.md

       - UN_RADARR_0_API_KEY=32coolkatcharacters
 ```

-And if you're trying to watch a folder, add this `environment:` variable with your folder:
+And if you're trying to watch a folder, add this `environment:` variable with _your_ folder path:

 ```
       - UN_FOLDER_0_PATH=/downloads/autoxtract